-- Pay program tied to performance. - Majority of pay is long-term and at-risk with no guaranteed bonuses or salary increases. - Robust stock ownership guidelines of 5 times salary for the chief executive officer and 3.5 times salary for the other named executive officers. - Prohibition on all hedging of Cincinnati Financial securities by directors and officers. - No tax gross-up payments to executives. - Annual shareholder advisory approval of executive compensation program. - Compensation clawback provisions included in shareholder approved compensation plans. - Double-trigger required for vesting of plan-based compensation in the event of a change in control.
+- Pay program tied to performance. - Majority of pay is long-term and at-risk with no guaranteed bonus or salary increase. - Robust stock ownership guidelines of 5 times salary for the CEO and 3.5 times salary for the other named executive officers. - Prohibition on all hedging of Cincinnati Financial securities by directors, officers and all company associates. - No tax gross-up payments to executives. - Annual shareholder advisory approval of executive compensation program. - Compensation clawback provisions including the recently adopted Policy For The Recovery Of Erroneously Awarded Compensation incorporated into grants of incentive compensation under shareholder-approved compensation plans. - Double-trigger required for vesting of plan-based compensation in the event of a change in control.